catalyzeio/stratum-docs/cli-database-import.md

 ---
 title: Database Import
 category: database
-summary: Learn how to import your data into Compliant Cloud.
+summary: Learn how to import your data into The Platform.
 ---

 ## Basics

-Importing into a database is the process through which data is transferred from a local file into your Compliant Cloud database.
+Importing into a database is the process through which data is transferred from a local file into your The Platform database.
 This is a very powerful operation, and can potentially cause problems - read on in the sections for your database type below.

 The general form of the [command](/compliant-cloud/cli-reference#import):